Bafy78/dithering-in-octahedral/project_plan.md

     * **Analytical Jacobian**: Scaling based on the precise partial derivatives of the projection function.
     * **Heuristic Proxy**: Scaling based on surface normal components (e.g., ∣N.z∣) to approximate distortion zones with minimal ALU overhead.
 * **Z-Reconstruction**: The standard optimization of storing only the X and Y components of the normal vector and deriving Z mathematically ($z=\sqrt{1−x^2−y^2​}$), assuming unit length.
+* **Precise Encoding (octP)**: An optimization where the encoder searches the four nearest grid points to find the one with minimal angular error.
+While this reduces mathematical error, it does not increase the available bit resolution, meaning quantization steps (banding) remain visible in low-bit-depth scenarios.

 ## The "Epsilon" (The Innovation)
 **Current industry standards** typically rely on 16-bit RG8 precision (8 bits per axis) for normal maps.
 Reducing this to 12 bits (6 bits per axis) traditionally results in visible quantization banding.

-**The Gap:** Current research often ignores the interplay between procedural noise and geometric projection distortion.
-Uniform dithering applied to an Octahedral map results in non-uniform noise in 3D space—causing visual "sparkling" at the poles where the map density is highest.
+**The Gap:** While noise injection (dithering) is a standard technique to mitigate quantization banding (e.g., Crytek, Meyer et al.), current implementations universally apply uniform noise amplitude across the texture map.
+This ignores the variable pixel density of Octahedral encoding.
+Because the projection is area-preserving but not angle-preserving, uniform 2D noise manifests as anisotropic, non-uniform noise in 3D view space, causing excessive 'sparkling' artifacts at the poles where the sampling density is highest.
+Furthermore, while exhaustive search methods like 'Precise Encoding' minimize angular error, they incur a high ALU cost (approx. 5x standard encoding) and fail to address the visual banding inherent to low-bit-depth containers.
+Precise quantization aligns the bands, but Dithering eliminates them.

 **The Contribution:** We advance beyond subjective visual inspection to a rigorous quantitative efficiency analysis.
 We introduce **Jacobian-Weighted Dithering** as a mechanism to normalize noise perception.
 We aim to prove that this technique allows for 25% memory compression (16-bit → 12-bit) using Hemispherical Octahedral encoding while maintaining an SSIM score >0.98.